Climate Justice Books for Readers of All Ages

 Tate's Wild Rescue By Jenny Turnbull; illustrated by Izzy Burton

-A sweet, funny picture book about an animal-loving girl who invites wild animals to live in her house and be her best friend--with mixed results!
-Back matter also offers ideas for children on how they can help both wild and companion animals!
+A sweet, funny picture book about an animal-loving girl who invites wild animals to live in her house and be her best friend—with mixed results!
+A tale told through letters that is perfect for all animal enthusiasts!

 Tate loves animals, but she worries about the ones who live in the wild—aren’t they cold?
 Hungry?
 Lonely?